mrotaru/mrotaru.co.uk-data/blog/javascript-prototypes-and-classes/index.md

 The prototype mechanism is at the core of how this is done in JavaScript.
 You take all the shared methods and set them as properties on an object; the resulting object is called a prototype object.
 You then create other objects and "link" them to the prototype object.
 This way, the objects can share the same prototype object and have access to all the functionality and data on it - in addition to their own properties.
 So button objects would store properties specific to each button as _own_ properties (stuff like the text label, or the click handler) whereas shared functionality - like rendering - would be _delegated_ to properties on the prototype object.

-Above we describe [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming), but normally when developers talk of object-oriented programming, they have something else in mind - namely, [class-based programming](https://en.wikipedia.org/wiki/Class-based_programming).
+Above we describe [prototype-based programming](https://en.wikipedia.org/wiki/Prototype-based_programming), but generally object-oriented programming is associated with a similar, but different paradigm - namely, [class-based programming](https://en.wikipedia.org/wiki/Class-based_programming).
 JavaScript supports both, but the important thing to keep in mind is that classes are also implemented via the prototype mechanism.
 So to understand classes, first we must understand prototypes.

 ### Prototype References

-An object references its prototype object via an internal property which the JavaScript language specification calls "the `[[Prototype]]` internal slot".
-You might be thinking that it's a bit early for spec-level details - and you'd be correct.
-Unfortunately, `[[Prototype]]` has to be mentioned, to distinguish it from the "prototype" property present on functions.
-They both have a role to play but for now we'll focus on `[[Prototype]]` as it is more directly relevant and also easier to understand; to wit: it is an objects internal `[[Prototype]]` property that references the objects prototype, and _not_ the "prototype" property.
+So how does an object reference its prototype ?
+You'd think it's just a property named "prototype" - but you'd be wrong.
+While you can _can_ have such a property, generally it wouldn't get any special treatment - it's just like any other property.
+The _real_ prototype is referenced via an "internal slot", as [the spec calls it](https://www.ecma-international.org/ecma-262/10.0/#sec-object-internal-methods-and-internal-slots); we'll call it a _hidden_ property - meaning it can't be directly accessed, like a "normal" property.
+Every object has a few of these hidden properties, and the one used to reference the objects prototype is called [`[[Prototype]]`](https://www.ecma-international.org/ecma-262/10.0/#sec-ordinary-object-internal-methods-and-internal-slots).

+To confuse matters even more, the "prototype" property does get some special treatment every time a function is invoked as a constructor, and the function happens to have such a property.
+This will be discussed later - first let's understand exactly how this fancy `[[Prototype]]` is being used.

 ### Property Resolution and The Prototype Chain